The memoir of a courageous woman on a quest to find love and places to belong

 This heartwarming and thought-provoking story will make you laugh, bring you to tears, inspire a thirst for travel, a yearning to give back and pause for thought about what really makes us all tick.

-Accidental Aid Worker is a self funded and self published project by Sue Liu and Zulu Communications.
-Thank you for supporting this work by purchasing a copy of the book or ebook – which was launched on 1 November 2015.
+Accidental Aid Worker was launched on 1 November 2015.
+It is a self funded and self publishing project by Sue Liu and Zulu Communications.
+By purchasing a copy of the book or ebook from our shop, you will be supporting community projects. – Please visit the shop for more information.

 This is the tale of a woman who bravely opens doors and thus has astounding adventures and enlightenments.
 All in the context of what can only be called an adventure story and an extraordinary life. – Thomas Keneally